How to Export Stripe Balance CSV for a Fee Audit

 - →Estimated annual savings from switching certain transactions to ACH

-Analyze your CSV in 30 seconds
+Analyze your CSV, usually in under 30 seconds